(President 7/3/84; amended 10/95; 10/97; 3/10; 3/13; 8/14)

 - "Respondent" means the person against whom an allegation of research misconduct is directed.

 - Research Integrity Officer.
-The Vice President for Research and Economic Development (VPRED) will appoint an institutional Research Integrity Officer (RIO), who is responsible for the implementation of this policy.
+The Vice President for Research (VPR) will appoint an institutional Research Integrity Officer (RIO), who is responsible for the implementation of this policy.
 The RIO must have the necessary expertise to evaluate the evidence and issues related to the allegation, to interview the parties and the witnesses, and to conduct the initial inquiry.

 - Confidentiality and fair treatment.
 To the extent allowed by law, the confidentiality of the complainant, the respondent, witnesses, and research subjects identifiable from research records or evidence will be protected and disclosure of their identity limited to those who need to know as part of their involvement with the research misconduct proceeding.
 Inquiries and investigations will be conducted in this manner unless to do so would compromise public health and safety or the effective completion of the inquiry or investigation.
 Any process prescribed under this policy will be conducted in a manner that ensures fair treatment of the respondent.